dlodola/public/docs/_posts/2021-07-27-Monte+Carlo+resource+assessments+in+Python.md

     seed = seed*2
 ```

-> Note: defining the `random_state` argument in `rvs` is not a requirement.
+&gt; Note: defining the `random_state` argument in `rvs` is not a requirement.
 I have opted to do this here so the outputs are always the same (still 'random', just the same 'random' every time).
 I have been cautious to change the random state for each parameter to avoid unwanted correlation between parameters.

 ### Random variates summary

 Using Pandas' [*describe( )*](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html?highlight=describe) method and specifying a list of `percentiles`, we can easily generate a table of summary statistics for the input parameters.
-Along with our chosen percentiles, this will also provide mean, standard deviation, and min & max for each parameter.
+Along with our chosen percentiles, this will also provide mean, standard deviation, and min &amp; max for each parameter.
 This is useful to check we have experimental distributions that match our desired ones.

 ```python